Publications

 Keywords

-Management Buyout; Mbo; Valuation Methodologies; Financing And Loans; Financing Decisions; Conflicts Of Interest; Governance; Japan; Search Engines; Going Private; Conflict Of Interests; Search Technology; Valuation; Privatization; Financing And Loans; Corporate Governance; Web Services Industry; Japan
+Management Buyout; MBO; Valuation Methodologies; Financing Decisions; Conflicts Of Interest; Governance; Japan; Search Engines; Going Private; Conflict of Interests; Internet and the Web; Valuation; Privatization; Financing and Loans; Corporate Governance; Web Services Industry; Japan

 Citation